lukasaron/terraform-provider-stripe/docs/resources/stripe_shipping_rate.md

 # stripe_shipping_rate

-With this resource, you can create a shipping rate - [Stripe API price documentation](https://stripe.com/docs/api/shipping_rates).
+With this resource, you can create a shipping rate - [Stripe API shipping rate documentation](https://stripe.com/docs/api/shipping_rates).

 Shipping rates let you display various shipping options—like standard, express, and overnight—with more accurate delivery estimates.